 A nine-member council is appointed by the Governor and confirmed by the Texas Senate.
 The council makes recommendations on the department’s rules and policies and takes public input.

 Our caseworkers rely on communities to help families struggling with abuse, neglect, and exploitation.
 In FY 2014, 3,787 of volunteers and volunteer groups worked with DFPS to increase awareness and provide services.
 Trained DFPS volunteers:

 - Promote policies and programs that build healthy families.

-- Expand a network of community resources that support and nurture DFPS clients.
+- Increase community resources that support DFPS clients.

-- Make unique contributions to those Texans least able to protect themselves.
+- Help Texans who are least able to protect themselves.